-Keras is a Python library that provides a clean and convenient way to create a range of deep learning models on top of powerful libraries such as TensorFlow, Theano or CNTK.
+Keras is a Python library that provides a clean and convenient way to create a range of deep learning models on top of powerful libraries such as TensorFlow, Theano (update about Theano) or CNTK.
 Keras was developed and maintained by François Chollet, a Google engineer and it is released under the permissive MIT license.

 Basic features of Keras (*)